Rhine-Ruhr S-Bahn: Future

+Furthermore line S23 will be operated by trains class ET 442 (Bombardier Talent 2) starting 2028.
+These trains are already in service by Deutsche Bahn on other lines and will switch to the S-Bahn Rheinland 2028.

+For 2029 there are up to 90 new trains ordered from Alstom for the lines S6, S11, S12, S19, S68 and some new lines.
+These trains will have 7 or 11 cars and will made it unnecessary to build coupled trains on the lines.

 Lines

 The region's lines were mainly built by three major private railway companies of the early industrial era: The Cologne-Minden Railway Company, the Bergisch-Märkische Railway Company and the Rhenish Railway Company.
 After nationalisation and in the post-WW2-era, more lines were built or altered to accommodate S-Bahn services.

 A number of tunnel sections were added to extend the S-Bahn to new high-density housing estates (e. g.
 Cologne-Chorweiler), to suburbs that had historically been villages (e. g.
 Dortmund-Lütgendortmund station) or the Dortmund university founded in 1968.

 Lines before December 2019

 Kursbuchstrecken 450.x (x is equivalent to the number of the line), as of 13 December 2009.